This post contains affiliate links that HyreCar may receive a commission for referring you to them.

-This would be another example of potential surge pricing, as who isn’t eager to get to the airport with enough time to be groped by the TSA and get lost trying to find their gate, in time for an overpriced flight?
-Apparently a whole slew of people.
+This would be another example of potential surge pricing, as who isn’t eager to get to the airport with enough time to get checked by the TSA?

 This is an area where a lot of money can be made, especially if you’re willing to get up early.
-Ubers are scarce in the wee hours, so riders are usually willing to pay more for a ride if it means getting to the airport in time.
+Drivers can be scarce in the wee hours, so riders are usually willing to pay more for a ride if it means getting to the airport in time.
 Some drivers even do this regularly with the same customers.

 Picking people up from the airport and driving them to whatever their destination is can also be lucrative, especially for those visiting your city.
 (People from out of town are less likely to have the network and resources set up to easily get around, especially on their first day there.)

-Uber’s official statement about peak driving times indicates that peak times for driving are during the morning g hours from 7-9 and in the evening from 4-7pm.
-There is truth to this, but multiple on-the-ground Uber drivers report that these supposed peaks are based more on data than actual experience.
-(This means the precise times and surge pricing will vary depending on location and need — but then, what else have I been saying for seven paragraphs?)
+Uber’s official statement about peak driving times indicates that peak times for driving are during the morning hours from 7-9am and in the evening from 4-7pm.
+There is truth to this, but multiple on-the-ground drivers report that these supposed peaks are based more on data than actual experience.

-It is true, however, that more Ubers tend to be requested at the beginning and end of the traditional work day, especially in larger cities (think Boston, Chicago, LA, NYC, and others).
+It is true, however, that more drivers tend to be requested at the beginning and end of the traditional workday, especially in larger cities (think Boston, Chicago, LA, NYC, and others).
 If you’re lucky, some of these can even be surge times, particularly in the evenings.
 This presents another challenge, however: Rush hour.
-(This is precisely why so many Ubers are requested — everyone wants to get home as soon as possible.)

 Rush hour, of course, is affected by when people get out of work and the distance of commute between work and home.
 And, of course, it’s worse in larger cities.
-But if you’re willing to deal with a part of life you have to deal with anyway, why not get paid to do so?
 If you’re smart about when you accept rides, you can maximize surge prices and rake in a fair amount of cash.

 Working For (or on) the Weekend

-As I mentioned above in the general section on surge times, late evening to early morning (approximately 8pm-3am) can be peak times especially in larger cities, when everyone is going to or from various bars, nightclubs, and other weekend venues.
-I already mentioned you might have to possess a strong constitution to deal with people who are almost certainly drunk beyond definition, but here are a few reasons why you might want to put up with it.
+As mentioned above in the general section on surge times, late evening to early morning (approximately 8pm-3am) can be peak times, specifically in larger cities when everyone is going to or from various bars, nightclubs, and other weekend venues.
+You may have to possess a strong constitution to deal with people who are almost certainly drunk beyond definition, but here are a few reasons why you might want to put up with it.

 Even Sunday nights can be a surge time, as lots of people are eager to get home from the clubs and bars for work the next morning.
 And in some college towns, Thursday night is known as “practice night” for the weekend, so you might be able to garner a lot of fares then.

 Uber, like most things in our constantly-in-flux culture, is unpredictable.
 Locations vary.
 Living costs vary.
 Interest varies.
-The ubiquity of Uber even varies (gasp!).
 So the best time to drive for you may be wildly different from another driver, even in your city.

-But as our culture continues to become more technologically complex, more smartphone-driven, more creative and flexible in earning potential and employment and possibilities, it’s inherently possible, even likely that if you’re smart and you hustle, you can make a nice living by being an Uber driver.
+But as our culture continues to become more technologically complex, more smartphone-driven, more creative and flexible in earning potential and employment and possibilities, it’s inherently possible, even likely that if you’re smart and you hustle, you can make a nice living by being a rideshare driver.
 Willingness, hard work, and a knowledge of the system and your city can all work in your favor.
 Find what works for you, stick with it, and see just how far you can go.
-Happy driving!